Sunday, July 29, 2018

 LIGHT THE FUSE...SARTANA IS COMING

 LIGHT THE FUSE...SARTANA IS COMING is considered the last "official" Sartana movie.
-(The Sartana name was used in several other Euro Westerns, but I honestly don't why those movies are included among the "official" series.)
+(The Sartana name was used in several other Euro Westerns, but I honestly don't know why those movies are not included among the "official" series.)
 This 1970 entry is also the final film I watched from the Sartana Blu-ray box set from Arrow Video.

 Gianni Garko returns as Sartana, and this time takes it upon himself to spring an old acquaintance from a brutal territorial prison.
 The reason why?
 Sartana's old buddy was involved in a shady transaction dealing with half a million dollars worth of gold and two million dollars worth of fake currency.
 (One would think after all the gold hordes Sartana has gotten his hands on in the earlier movies, he wouldn't need to go after any more treasure.)
 As usual, every other character in the film has some knowledge of the loot, or wants it for themselves--but, also as usual, Sartana is always a couple steps ahead of everyone else.